Update: February 16, 2023 — Cosmo Pharma’s latest guidance states the following:

 April 16, 2019

 I have covered Italian company Cassiopea since 2014 (when it was called Cosmo Pharmaceuticals).
 The company is developing a topical anti-androgen hair loss product named Breezula (originally called CB-03-01).
 The chemical name for this product is Clascoterone.
 Note that Cosmo Pharma still owns 45 percent of Cassiopea.

 Breezula will be available for both men and women.
 Several of my well known physician contacts in the hair loss world have told me great things about this product.
 Their feedback is based on what they saw at conferences or heard from colleagues.

 Breezula Phase II Trials Very Successful

-In July of last year, Cassiopeia stated that the interim Phase II clinical trial results for Breezula were very positive.
+In July of last year, Cassiopea stated that the interim Phase II clinical trial results for Breezula were very positive.
 Today, they released twelve month Phase II trial results with the same conclusion: